-Once the measurement techniques have been evaluated and found to be technically acceptable, the amount of available monitoring data must be evaluated to determine if there are sufficient measurements to ensure that the data are either bounding or representative of the exposure potential for each job/exposure category at the facility.
+Once the measurement techniques have been found to be technically acceptable, the amount of available monitoring data must be evaluated to determine if there are sufficient measurements to ensure that the data are either bounding or representative of the exposure potential for each job/exposure category at the facility.
+This analysis should look, not only at the total amount of data that are available, but also consider any temporal trends in data availability.
 A useful technique to establish this is to conduct a gap analysis.
-That is, the available monitoring data should be reviewed against the number and types of workers that were involved in radiological activities at the facility.
+That is, the available monitoring data should be reviewed against the number and types of workers that were involved in radiological activities over time at the facility.
 As part of this analysis, the number of monitoring samples for each identifiable job category should be compared to the total number of workers who were potentially exposed in that job category.
 For the purposes of this effort a job category need not be an individual job title.
 Instead, a job category could consist of several job titles if there is reason to believe that exposures in those job categories would be similar.